DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * eal: new ``numa_node_count`` member will be added to ``rte_config`` structure in v18.05.

+* eal: due to internal data layout reorganization, there will be changes to several structures and functions as a result of coming changes to support memory hotplug in v18.05.
+  ``rte_eal_get_physmem_layout`` will be deprecated and removed in subsequent releases.
+  ``rte_mem_config`` contents will change due to switch to memseg lists.
+  ``rte_memzone`` member ``memseg_id`` will no longer serve any useful purpose and will be removed.

 * ethdev: a new Tx and Rx offload API was introduced on 17.11.
   In the new API, offloads are divided into per-port and per-queue offloads.
   Offloads are disabled by default and enabled per application request.